 This moving-coil dynamic driver design is not exclusive to headphones.
-In fact, most loudspeakers use the same design only at a bigger scale.
+In fact, most loudspeakers use the same design only on a bigger scale.

 There are even moving-coil dynamic microphones that use this design, only in reverse.
-These mics covert sound waves into audio signals rather than audio signals into sound waves (like headphones and speakers do).
+These mics convert sound waves into audio signals rather than audio signals into sound waves (like headphones and speakers do).

 For more information on moving-coil dynamic microphones, check out my article The Complete Guide To Moving-Coil Dynamic Microphones.